 - Length of a/acin pipeline: Specifies the length of the pipeline on input register A. A pipeline of length 0 removes the register on the input. - Length of b/bcin pipeline: Specifies the length of the pipeline for the b input whether it is read from b or bcin. - Length of acout pipeline: Specifies the length of the pipeline between the a/acin input and the acout output port.
 A pipeline of length 0 removes the register from the acout pipeline length.
-Must be less than or equal to the length of the a/acin pipeline. - Length of bcout pipeline: Specifies the length of the pipeline between the b/bcin input and the bcout output port.
+Must be less than or equal to the length of the a/acin pipeline.

+- Length of bcout pipeline: Specifies the length of the pipeline between the b/bcin input and the bcout output port.
 A pipeline of length 0 removes the register from the bcout pipeline length.
 Must be less than or equal to the length of the b/bcin pipeline. - Pipeline c: Indicates whether the input from the c port should be registered. - Pipeline p: Indicates whether the outputs p and pcout should be registered. - Pipeline multiplier: Indicates whether the internal multiplier should register its output. - Pipeline opmode: Indicates whether the opmode port should be registered. - Pipeline alumode: Indicates whether the alumode port should be registered. - Pipeline carry in: Indicates whether the carry in port should be registered. - Pipeline carry in select: Indicates whether the carry in select port should be registered. - Pipeline preadder input register d: Indicates to add a pipeline register to the d input. - Pipeline preadder output register ad: Indicates to add a pipeline register to the ad output. - Pipeline INMODE register: Indicates to add a pipeline register to the INMODE input. - Reset/Enable Ports tab: Parameters specific to the Reset/Enable tab are as follows. - Provide Reset Ports: - Reset port for a/acin: When selected, a port rst_a is made available.
 This resets the pipeline register for port a when set to '1'. - Reset port for b/bcin: When selected, a port rst_b is made available.
 This resets the pipeline register for port b when set to '1'. - Reset port for c: When selected, a port rst_c is made available.
 This resets the pipeline register for port c when set to '1'. - Reset port for multiplier: When selected, a port rst_m is made available.
 This resets the pipeline register for the internal multiplier when set to '1'. - Reset port for P: When selected, a port rst_p is made available.
-This resets the output register when set to '1'.

-- Reset port for carry in: When selected, a port rst_carryin is made available.
+This resets the output register when set to '1'. - Reset port for carry in: When selected, a port rst_carryin is made available.
 This resets the pipeline register for carry in when set to '1'. - Reset port for alumode: When selected, a port rst_alumode is made available.
 This resets the pipeline register for the alumode port when set to '1'. - Reset port for controls (opmode and carry_in_sel): When selected, a port rst_ctrl is made available.
-This resets the pipeline register for the opmode register (if available) and the carry_in_sel register (if available) when set to '1'. - Reset port for d and ad: - Reset port for INMODE:
+This resets the pipeline register for the opmode register (if available) and the carry_in_sel register (if available) when set to '1'.

+- Reset port for d and ad: When selected, a port rst_a and rst_ad is made available.
+This resets the pipeline register for ports when set to '1'. - Reset port for INMODE: When selected, a port rst_inmode is made available.
+This resets the pipeline register for the inmode port when set to '1'.

-Provide Enable Ports:
+• Provide Enable Ports: